 I truly believe my writing skills have helped me get internships over people whose majors were more suitable for the position.
 I’ve worked in the engineering, IT, and marketing industries, and in every job situation my ability to communicate helped me get the job and market my skills when applying to scholarships and other positions.
 I even passed up a full time job with upward mobility to pursue my graduate degree.

 Siegel sits in judgement of the classroom treatment of literature from the high seat of a literary purist who, having achieved his advanced degrees in the humanities, now presumes that he developed his eloquence and literary discernment outside the classroom.
+Maybe he did – but if so he ignores the reality that to achieve that, one must have a relatively affluent and learned home environment.
 Moreover, he lumps thousands of teachers’ approaches to literary studies into one great failure that has soiled the average American’s appreciation for literature.
 According to Siegel, understanding the full depth of classical literature “requires only that you be human.
 It does not have to be taught any more than dreaming has to be taught.”

 I disagree.
 The greatest thing I was ever taught by my literature and history instructors was not just to enjoy literature, but to question it.
 Who wrote this and why?
 And how did it come to be that I am reading it now?
 The ability to answer these questions allows a student to make broader connections about the relationship between language, culture, and communication.

 I’m not saying that non-humanities majors do not encourage students to think critically about their subjects and empathize with other cultures.
 I’m also definitely not saying that everyone can and should be a humanities major.
 I’m saying that what the humanities have to offer still has value in our education system.